flyx/OpenGLAda/00-index.md

 you to create complex graphical applications in Ada, using the OpenGL industry standard.

-OpenGLAda is not the first attempt to create an OpenGL binding for Ada.
-Other bindings are:

- * [AdaOpenGL](http://adaopengl.sourceforge.net/): Afaik the first binding that has been developed.
-It's a rather thin binding and is not quite up-to-date, but like OpenGLAda, it also includes GLFW bindings.
- * [Globe3D](http://globe3d.sourceforge.net/): This is not only an OpenGL binding, but also provides methods for rendering of 3D objects.
-The included OpenGL binding is decent and up-to-date, but also rather thin.
- * [Lumen](http://www.niestu.com/software/lumen/): Lumen aims to be an interface library for Ada and is currently under development.
-It includes an auto-generated, very thin OpenGL binding.

 ## Highlights

  * Strong typing: Thanks to extensive usage of Ada's type system, using the API